Funding and pricing

-DET approved User Choice pre-qualified suppliers (PQS) (1) with an eligible scope of registration and (2) links to employers willing to upskil employees or employ graduates on completion of the program, are eligible to apply for funding.
+Department approved User Choice pre-qualified suppliers (PQS) with (1) an eligible scope of registration and (2) links to employers willing to upskill employees or employ graduates on completion of the program, are eligible to apply for funding.

 Find out more about Trade Skills Assessment and Gap Training.

 Limited funding is available from the department for Language, Literacy and Numeracy (LLN) support for eligible apprentices and trainees.
 Funding will be provided under a separate agreement to the approved registered training organisations.

 Approved RTOs must provide LLN services to any eligible apprentice or trainee registered on the department's DELTA system, excluding school-based apprentices and trainees.
 In the case of school-based apprentices and trainees, contact should be made with the relevant secondary school, as the school is responsible for providing LLN support.

 The approved LLN suppliers are listed below:

 - TAFE Queensland

 - Blue Dog Training Pty Ltd

 Enterprise-specific Registered Training Organisations (ESRTOs) and National Registered Training Organisations (NRTOs)